The Site - Maps - The name - A short History

 There was a public outcry and several reports in the local press.
 The signs were rapidly and creatively defaced.
 Local people submitted applications for Town Green status and three designated public footpaths.
 Lancaster City Council imposed a Tree Preservation Order on the site.

-The fence obviously deters access to Freeman’s Wood, so the use of this land by members of the public diminished initially following its installation.
+The fence obviously deterred access to Freeman’s Wood, so the use of this land by members of the public diminished initially following its installation.
 But the fence is not continuous, including a section beside the cycle path of a few hundred metres where there is no fencing, and gaps were created at various points.
-So the fence is permeable and it is still fairly easy for people to access the land.
+So the fence is permeable and it is fairly easy for people to access the land.
 It has become well used by local people once more, and there are well-trodden footpaths, and clear cycle paths.
-Lancashire County Council has given approval in principle to the designation of the three requested footpaths across it.
+Lancashire County Council gave approval in principle to the designation of the three requested footpaths across it.